🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 What is a Preschool Assessment?

-With that in mind, let’s take a look at the different preschool assessment methods:
+With that in mind, let’s take a look at the different preschool assessment methods.

-Various Preschool Assessment Methods
+Types of Preschool Assessment Methods

 • Observations: You can learn a lot about a child by just watching them.
 When this methodology is used, preschool teachers simply observe the way a child behaves in different scenarios, taking note of their mental, physical and emotional development.